What is Change Management?

 - Thirdly, the approaches and methods used to focus on and influence human behaviour.
 This could be to encourage a new way of working or increase adoption of new IT systems, maybe affecting a few hundred people.
 Alternatively it may be something transformational, for example when an organisation needs to make fundamental changes to the way it works, maybe even to what it does.
 An example here could be a fossil fuel-based energy company that wants to become a renewables-based energy company.

-Our definition and the focus of the rest of this article is on number 3, the tools, models approaches and approaches used to influence human behaviour in positive ways and help people to adapt comfortably and sustainably to changing circumstances.
+The focus of the rest of this article is on number 3, the tools, models approaches and approaches used to influence human behaviour in positive ways and help people to adapt comfortably and sustainably to changing circumstances.
 Next we’ll take a look at some of the more popular models and don’t forget you can also get a free download of our Change Management Guide.

 Commonly used Change Management models

 As discussed above there are countless change models, articles, videos, books and a huge body of research on change.
 Underpinning the different models and all the research is the desire to understand more about what makes us behave the way we do.
 Then using that knowledge, we seek ways to shape our behaviour in a way that’s useful, whether it’s for ourselves, for our organisation or our planet.
-And the good news is that, regardless of the scale of change, the underlying principles are universal so, once understood, can be applied to pretty much any change situation, from a new IT system at work to our response to a global pandemic or reducing carbon emissions.
+And the good news is that, regardless of the scale of change, the underlying principles are universal so, once understood, can be applied to pretty much any change situation, from a new IT system at work to your response to a global pandemic or reducing carbon emissions.

 We’ve summarised below some of the more popular models but there are many others that are equally valid and that offer something useful.